 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Wisconsin's “At Fault" and “51% Bar" Rules

 Wisconsin courts typically award both economic and non-economic damages in car accident cases.
-These fall under the larger category of “compensatory damages,” intended literally to "compensate" you for your injuries.
+These fall under the larger category of “compensatory damages," intended literally to "compensate" you for your injuries.
 Economic damages are the out-of-pocket expenses you suffered, including your medical bills and vehicle repair bills.
-Non-economic damages are the injuries you suffered which do not have a set price tag: any loss of enjoyment of life, disability or disfigurement, or mental distress.
+Non-economic damages are the injuries you suffered that do not have a set price tag: any loss of enjoyment of life, disability or disfigurement, or mental distress.

-If your car accident was the result of another driver's driving under the influence, the other driver acted with malice, or the other driver acted with intentional disregard of your rights, then you may be entitled to punitive damage for your injuries.
+If your car accident was the result of another driver's driving under the influence, the other driver acted with malice, or the other driver acted with intentional disregard for your rights, then you may be entitled to punitive damage for your injuries.